Dept. of Psychiatry,

 Dr. Phan received his medical degree from the University of Michigan in Ann Arbor and received psychiatry residency and research track training at the Western Psychiatric Institute and Clinics at the University of Pittsburgh and at the University of Michigan Hospitals and Clinics.
 Prior to joining the faculty at the University of Illinois at Chicago in 2012, he was Associate Professor in the Department of Psychiatry and Neuroscience Program at the University of Michigan and Chief of the Mental Health Clinic at the Ann Arbor VA Healthcare System.

-2) Functional Neuroanatomy Mood and Anxiety Disorders
+2) Functional Neuroanatomy Mood and Anxiety Disorders and Addiction

 4) Functional Neuroimaging of Drug Effects on Affective Experience and Cognition